Vivekanand-R/Enterprise-AI-Agents/README.md

 This framework takes an **enterprise-first approach** to Agentic AI.

-- Models can be impressive
-- Agents can be powerful
+- Models can be impressive, Agents can be powerful

 But real impact requires:

-- Reliable systems
-- Accountable decisions
-- Valuable products
-- Improved workflows
-- Strong governance
-- Sustainable business outcomes
+- Reliable systems, Accountable decisions, Valuable products, Improved workflows, Strong governance, Sustainable business outcomes

 Agentic AI should be used when it is:

-- Useful
-- Governable
-- Economically justified
-- Operationally sound
-- Strategically aligned
+- Useful, Governable, Economically justified, Operationally sound, Strategically aligned

-> **Frameworks make impact repeatable.**